webix-hub/gitbook-webix-jet/details/subviews.md

 - Classes have the **this** pointer that references the view inside methods and handlers.

 - With JS6 classes, **inheritance** is closer to classic OOP and the syntax is nicer.
 Inheritance can help you reuse old components for creating slightly different ones.
-For example, if you already have a toolbar and want to create a similar one, but with one additional button, define a new class and inherite from the old toolbar.
+For example, if you already have a toolbar and want to create a similar one, but with one additional button, define a new class and inherit from the old toolbar.

 ### JetView Methods